-Allowance must be made therefore in the waterproofing detailing for anticipated movement between the roof slab or deck and the vertical façade to prevent the waterproof layer shearing.
+Allowance therefore in the waterproofing detailing for anticipated movement between the roof slab or deck and the vertical façade must be allowed for to prevent the waterproof layer shearing.
 Blue roof to wall façade abutments are often breached by water between the cavity tray and the waterproofing membrane, therefore continuity is essential.

 Additional waterproofing maybe required for any water passing the cavity tray to discharge to the blue roof waterproofing membrane.
 The detailing shall ensure that in the event of a defect in the cavity tray it will not result in moisture ingress into a conditioned space.